-Remarks from key U.S. regulators have signaled a growing awareness of the full impact of AML/CFT regulations on financial inclusion.
+Remarks from key U.S. regulators have put the spotlight on AML/CFT regulations and financial inclusion.
 Thomas Curry, Comptroller of the Currency, admitted in a speech, "Decisions to terminate relationships can have regrettable consequences...
-Transactions that would have taken place legally and transparently may be driven underground" (Curry 2016).
-Treasury Secretary Jacob Lew spoke of the potential long-term impact of derisking, "Financial transactions may begin to move outside of the United States entirely - which could threaten the central role of the U.S. financial system globally, not to mention the effectiveness of our sanctions in the future" (Lew 2016).
-This paper will expand on these questions in the next section.
+Transactions that would have taken place legally and transparently may be driven underground (Curry 2016).
+Treasury Secretary Jacob Lew spoke of the potential long-term impact of de-risking, "Financial transactions may begin to move outside of the United States entirely - which could threaten the central role of the U.S. financial system globally, not to mention the effectiveness of our sanctions in the future" (Lew 2016).
+This paper will expand on this question in the Section III during the discussion of the national security apparatus.